interactions-py/interactions.py/README.md

 - ✅ Feature parity with most other Discord API wrappers
 - ✅ Fully automated command synchronisation

-In addition to its core functionality, Interactions.py also provides a range of optional extensions, allowing you to further customize your bot and add new features with ease.
+In addition to core functionality, interactions.py provides a range of optional extensions, allowing you to further customize your bot and add new features with ease.

 ## Extensibility